Continuing Education Activity

 - Nitrous oxide: Subacute combined degeneration has been observed in patients who use nitrous oxide recreationally or are exposed to it as an anesthetic agent.
-The mechanism involves nitrous oxide-induced inactivation of vitamin B12 and inhibition of methionine synthetase, which disrupts methylation and DNA synthesis and leads to injury of the neuronal axons.
+The mechanism involves nitrous oxide-induced inactivation of vitamin B12 and inhibition of methionine synthetase, disrupting methylation and DNA synthesis and leading to injury of the neuronal axons.
 Patients with a pre-existing B12 deficiency are particularly prone to developing acute life-threatening neurological symptoms on exposure to nitrous oxide, which can be fatal.

 6. Fish tapeworm infestation

 Ingestion of raw freshwater fish can lead to infestation with Dibothriocephalus latus, which competes with the host for vitamin B12 absorption and can result in a deficiency.

 Vitamin B12 deficiency can occur in neonates with genetic abnormalities such as transcobalamin deficiency and Imerslund Grasbeck syndrome.